This article focused on the best camping spots in Australia!

 Johanna Beach on the Great Ocean Road in Victoria is absolutely beautiful.
 The scenery and the views over the ocean are spectacular and are really worth the drive down south.
 Nestled amongst the sand dunes, you can park your campervan on the grassy areas, which are adjacent to the surf beach, and simply take in all the stunning views.
 There is no drinking water or power available at some of these campsites, but for an overnight stay – you will be more than happy you made the extra effort.

 Located in Narooma, this sleepy backwater area has been called ‘an embarrassment of spectacular beaches’.
 Here you can drive your campervan right up to the beach and park on the grassed areas under the trees.
 Again, many of these are non-powered sites, but the spectacular scenery, pristine beaches, and the turquoise water of the bay make it all worthwhile.

 Rainbow Beach in Queensland

-Famous for its coloured sands, freshwater lake, and the Double Island Point lighthouse, there is so much to see and do in this small seaside town.
+Famous for its colored sands, freshwater lake, and the Double Island Point lighthouse, there is so much to see and do in this small seaside town.
 There are plenty of powered sites available for a campervan and this is the perfect place to get away from it all.
 Relax and spend your days swimming in the crystal clear ocean and enjoy the time with your family and friends.

 Carnarvon in Western Australia

 If you want spectacular scenery, then Carnarvon ticks all of the boxes.
 The red coastal cliffs are breathtaking and the famous Monkey Mia (where you can interact with the wild dolphins) is not far away.
-The camp grounds offer powered sites and have plenty of clean utilities, as well as a pool and you are within easy reach of Shark bay, Exmouth, Red Bluff, and Coral Bay.
+The campgrounds offer powered sites and have plenty of clean utilities, as well as a pool and you are within easy reach of Shark Bay, Exmouth, Red Bluff, and Coral Bay.
 Carnarvon is definitely a beautiful camping spot in WA.